 Using products that are too rich or oily because your skin feels dry.

 “In that case, the client should be using water-based moisturizers or serums,” explains Gamble.
 “Something that attracts or adds water, not oil.”
-We recommend trying the Tidal Brightening Enzyme Water Cream, which is a lightweight, oil-free gel-cream to help lightly moisturize dry skin, or the U.F.O Ultra-Clarifying Acne Treatment Facial Oil, which is a very lightweight, fast-acting, quick-drying formula that contains 1.5% salicylic acid to target blemishes while hydrating the skin.
+We recommend trying the Sunday Riley C.E.O.
+Afterglow Brightening Vitamin C Gel Cream, which is a lightweight, oil-free gel-cream to help lightly moisturize dry skin, or the U.F.O Ultra-Clarifying Acne Treatment Facial Oil, which is a very lightweight, fast-acting, quick-drying formula that contains 1.5% salicylic acid to target blemishes while hydrating the skin.

 Overwashing your face.